kubernetes-sigs/gateway-api/geps/gep-713/index.md

 and the policy implementation should record a `resolvedRefs` or similar Condition in the Policy's status.

-When multiple Policies of the same type target the same object, one with a `sectionName` specified, and one without, the one with a `sectionName` is more specific, and so will have all its settings apply.
-The less-specific Policy will not attach to the target.
+When multiple Policies of the same type target the same object, one with a `sectionName` specified, and one without, the one with a `sectionName` is more specific, and so will have all its settings applied to the named target.
+The less-specific Policy will still be applied but MUST not affect the named target.

 Note that the `sectionName` is currently intended to be used only for Direct Policy Attachment when references to SectionName are actually needed.
 Inherited Policies are always applied to the entire object.